aseprite/docs/tutorial/color-bar-tutorial.md

 ### Color Wheel Harmonies and Discrete Mode

 The color wheel types have a few extra options: [color harmony](https://en.wikipedia.org/wiki/Harmony_(color)) modes and the *Discrete* mode toggle, which splits the color wheel into color sections.
-They can be acessed from the menu icon in the top righthand corner of the color picker.
+They can be accessed from the menu icon in the top right-hand corner of the color picker.

 The color harmony options allow for multiple colors to be picked in accordance with a harmonious color scheme.
 The options are: